WPManageNinja/fluent-affiliate-docs/guide/integrations/voxel-integration-with-fluentaffiliate.md

 This guide will walk you through the step-by-step process of connecting the Voxel theme with FluentAffiliate.

 > [!NOTE]
+> Voxel is a pro feature of FluentAffiliate.
+To use it, you need FluentAffiliate Pro.
+>
 > To get started, please make sure you have the Voxel theme and the FluentAffiliate plugin installed and activated on your WordPress website.

 ## Enable the Voxel Integration